MicheleMontesi/CS-118/README.md

-# Elaborato di Programmazione di Reti A.A.
+# Networking Programming Report A.Y.
 2022
-## Traccia #2
+## Task #2
-Realizzazione di un applicativo client-server per il trasferimento di file che impieghi il servizio di rete senza connessione (UDP).
+Development of a client-server application for file transfer using the connectionless network service (UDP).
-**Obiettivi del Software**:
+**Software Objectives**:
-- Connessione client-server senza autenticazione.
+- Client-server connection without authentication.
-- Visualizzazione sul client dei file disponibili sul server.
+- Displaying available files on the server at the client.
-- *Download* di un file dal server.
+- Downloading a file from the server.
-- *Upload* di file su server.
+- Uploading files to the server.

-##### Specifiche del Protocollo di comunicazione
+##### Communication Protocol Specifications
-Il protocollo deve prevedere lo scambio di due tipi di messaggi:
+The protocol should include the exchange of two types of messages:
-- **Messaggi di comando**:
+- **Command Messages**:
-  - Inviati dal client al server
+  - Sent from the client to the server
-  - richiesta di esecuzione delle diverse operazioni
+  - Request for executing various operations
-- **Messaggi di risposta**:
+- **Response Messages**:
-  - Inviati dal server al client
+  - Sent from the server to the client
-  - Risposta ad un comando con l'esito dell'operazione
+  - Response to a command with the outcome of the operation

-### Funzionalità del Server
+### Server Functionality
-- Invio del messaggio di risposta al comando **list** ali client richiedente (+client contemporaneamente).
+- Sending a response message to the **list** command to the requesting client (+ multiple clients simultaneously).
--Messaggio di risposta contente la *file list*.
+- Response message containing the *file list*.
-- Invio del messaggio di risposta al comando **get** contente il file richiesto, se presente, od un opportuno messaggio di errore.
+- Sending a response message to the **get** command containing the requested file, if available, or an appropriate error message.
-- Ricezione di un messaggio **put** contenente il file da caricare sul server e l'invio del relativo messaggio di risposta (esito).
+- Receiving a **put** message containing the file to be uploaded to the server and sending the corresponding response message (result).

-### Funzionalità del Client
+### Client Functionality
-- Invio del messaggio **list** per richiedere la lista dei nomi dei file disponibili.
+- Sending the **list** message to request the list of available file names.
-- Invio del messaggio **get** per ottenere un file
+- Sending the **get** message to retrieve a file.
-- Ricezione di un file richiesta tramite il mssaggio di get o la gestione dell'eventuale errore.
+- Receiving a requested file through the get message or handling any errors.
-- invio del messaggio **put** per effettuare l'*upload* di un file sul server.
+- Sending the **put** message to perform the upload of a file to the server.